 Bladder training can be difficult but becomes easier with time and perseverance.
 It works best if combined with advice and support from a continence advisor, nurse or doctor.

 - Medicines called antimuscarinics (also called anticholinergics) may also help.
-They include oxybutynin, tolterodine, trospium, propiverine and solifenacin.
-They work by relaxing the bladder muscle and so increasing the bladder capacity.
+The drugs routinely offered first are oxybutynin, tolterodine and darifenacin.
+Trospium, propiverine or solifenacin may also be considered.
+These medicines work by relaxing the bladder muscle and so increasing the bladder capacity.